 As noted in our response to GAPP11, the Annual Report includes two sets of financial statements - one for the Fund, and one for the Guardians.
 The Fund's statements comply with the International Financial Reporting Standards.
 The Guardians' statements comply with the New Zealand Public Benefit Entity Accounting Standards.
-The auditor of the Annual Report is appointed by the Office of the Auditor-General.
-The current auditor is Brent Penrose of Ernst & Young.
+The auditor of the financial statements is the Office of the Auditor-General acting through its agent.
+The current auditor is Graeme Bennett of Ernst & Young.